MUFTIATBAKARE/galleria-/README.md

-### MOVIE BOX
+### IMAGE GALLERY

 <h3>This is a simple Vite-powered React project.
-The application allows users to search for movies, view movie details.
-It consumes data from the TMDB API.</h3>
+The application allows users to login, search for IMAGES, drag and drop images.</h3>

 ### Getting Started